-- 1. people with disability to be able to participate fully in all aspects of life, including in education, training and employment - 2. people with disability to have access to facilities and support personnel to undertake their chosen activities - 3. people with disability to be involved in all levels of decision-making and policymaking, including in their own service development and delivery - 4. scrutiny of disability support services to meet service standards, to ensure the provision of quality services - 5. improvements to the National Disability Insurance Scheme (NDIS) to fully meet its potential to provide adequate funding for people, including funding for respite services and individual and systemic advocacy services
+- 1. people with disability to be able to participate fully in all aspects of life, including in education, training and employment - 2. people with disability to have access to facilities and support personnel to undertake their chosen activities

-- 6. people with disability to have access to a range of secure, affordable housing options that meet their needs - 7. ongoing support to be provided for people with disability who are not covered by the NDIS but who still require assistance to fully participate in the community, including people aged over 65 years - 8. equal access to education, training, adult education and lifelong learning - 9. better pathways for school leavers with disability to make the transition from school into meaningful employment, educational and vocational programs and other community-based activities - 10. support for social enterprises operating in the ACT to employ people with disability, and an increase in social procurement from the ACT Government - 11. improved employment opportunities and practices for people with disability, including for employers to adhere to employment and wage standards and to support the adaptation of workplaces for accessibility - 12. elimination of barriers for people with disability to access ACT community and public transport systems, information and communication technologies, and public facilities and services - 13. elimination of interpersonal and sexual violence against people with disability, particularly women, and appropriate responses to any residual incidences - 14. an increased range of services that support carers of people with disability - 15. improvements in pay, conditions and career structures for providers of disability services - 16. important community announcements to be made in Australian Sign Language (Auslan).
+- 3. people with disability to be involved in all levels of decision-making and policymaking, including in their own service development and delivery - 4. scrutiny of disability support services to meet service standards, to ensure the provision of quality services - 5. improvements to the National Disability Insurance Scheme (NDIS) to fully meet its potential to provide adequate funding for people, including funding for respite services and individual and systemic advocacy services - 6. people with disability to have access to a range of secure, affordable housing options that meet their needs - 7. ongoing support to be provided for people with disability who are not covered by the NDIS but who still require assistance to fully participate in the community, including people aged over 65 years - 8. equal access to education, training, adult education and lifelong learning - 9. better pathways for school leavers with disability to make the transition from school into meaningful employment, educational and vocational programs and other community based activities - 10. support for social enterprises operating in the ACT to employ people with disability, to do meaningful work that supports their employment goals, pay workers with disability a fair and liveable wage, and an increase in social procurement from the ACT Government - 11. improved employment opportunities and practices for people with disability, including for employers to adhere to employment and wage standards and to support the adaptation of workplaces for accessibility - 12. elimination of barriers for people with disability to access ACT community and public transport systems, information and communication technologies, and public facilities and services - 13. elimination of interpersonal and sexual violence against people with disability, particularly women, and appropriate responses to any residual incidences - 14. an increased range of services that support carers of people with disability - 15. improvements in pay, conditions and career structures for providers of disability services - 16. all services in the ACT to be accessible to Auslan users, including ensuring community announcements are made in Auslan, support for the development of skills and qualifications in Auslan and access to Auslan interpreters.